-Failure to meet the minimum standards described in this document leads to a "Negative" assessment according to our internal qualitative rating scale.
-"Negative" ratings mean that issuers are excluded from Mirova's portfolios and are subject to pre- and post-trade controls.
+Failure to meet the minimum standards described in this document leads to a "Negative impact" assessment according to our internal qualitative rating scale.
+"Negative impact" ratings mean that issuers are excluded from Mirova's portfolios.

-A pre-trade (pre-transaction) check on the ESG rating is carried out on Mirova's funds with a view to ensuring the eligibility of portfolio securities.
+For all asset classes, pre-trade (pre-transaction) and post-trade (post-investment) checks on the ESG rating are carried out on Mirova's funds with a view to ensuring the eligibility of investments.
 Second-level controls are also performed by Mirova's Risk and Compliance teams.

-With regard to specific exclusions of labels, compliance is carried out on the basis of data provided by an external extra-financial agency.
+With regard to specific exclusions of labels or client requirements, compliance is carried out as part of the internal checks integrated into the analysis performed by the Sustainable Research department for private assets.
+For listed asset, compliance is carried out on the basis of data provided by an external extra-financial agency.
 Alerts are issued for the investments concerned.
 When an alert is identified, it is analysed by the Sustainability Research department with information from other sources and/or from the dialogue with the company concerned in order to determine the company's actual level of involvement.
 Exclusion is effective when the alert is confirmed by the Sustainability Research Department.

-LEGAL MENTION
+LEGAL INFORMATION